-- Changes in schedule sampling earlier or later than scheduled must be approved. - If vouchers or genetic foliar tissue are not collected according to the protocol, record the sample status in the data (see SOPs D and E). - If plot-based plant diversity sampling can't be completed once a plot has been started, sampling must resume at the plot within the schedule of the same sampling bout for sampling to be considered complete.
+- Changes in schedule sampling earlier or later than scheduled must be approved via NEON scheduling review process (Error!
+Reference source not found.). - If vouchers or genetic foliar tissue are not collected according to the protocol sampling criteria, record the sample status in the data (see SOPs D and E). - If plot-based plant diversity sampling can't be completed once a plot has been started, sampling must resume at the plot within the schedule of the same sampling bout for sampling to be considered complete.